JanJereczek/FastIsostasy.jl/docs/src/examples.md

 ![Schematic representation of the three-layer set-up.](assets/sketch_3layer_model_dark.png)

-Initializing a [`MultilayerEarth`](@ref) with parameters corresponding to this situation automatically computes the conversion from a 3D to a 2D problem.
+Initializing a [`LateralVariability`](@ref) with parameters corresponding to this situation automatically computes the conversion from a 3D to a 2D problem.
 This can be simply executed by running:

 ```@example 1
 W = 3000e3      # (m) half-width of the domain